EHB-MCT/EnChant-It/README.md

 # EnChant-it

-EnChant-it is an immersive VR game developed with Unity, where players use voice commands to cast spells, solve puzzles, and navigate a magical world.
+EnChant-it is an immersive VR game developed with Unity, where players use voice commands to cast spells and navigate a magical world.
 Dive into an enchanting adventure and unleash your inner sorcerer!

 ## Table of Contents
 - [Features](#features)